Homepage / Excursion Guides / Free Guide: Choosing Tours In Jackson Hole

 Adventure

-For you thrill-seekers out there, there are plenty of ways to keep you entertained in both Jackson Hole and Yellowstone.
-This is, after all, an adventurers paradise!
-One of the best ways to take in the amazing views of Jackson Hole is via an ATV or side by side tour.
-Hop on these top of the line, motorized, all-terrain vehicle for a half-day tour (about 4-6 hours) or a backcountry full day tour, for about 8 hours of breathtaking scenery and the chance to spot some of the local wildlife.
-If being on the water is more your style, you are in luck!
-There are a variety of difficulty levels to choose among, from a lazy float through gentler portions of the Snake River to an exhilarating trip along the Yellowstone River.
-With 700 miles of river, you can choose from Class I-IV rolling rapids according to your experience level.
-There are even overnight trips available for viewing wildlife an Trips like these are offered May through October but can be booked year round.
-Dress comfortably and bring along sunscreen and bug spray.
-We will send you plenty of pre-trip information so you are prepared and ready for your adventure!
+For thrill-seekers out there, there are plenty of ways to keep you entertained in both Jackson Hole and Yellowstone.
+This is, after all, an adventurer's paradise!
+One of the best ways to take in the amazing views of Jackson Hole is via an ATV or side-by-side tour.
+Hop on these top-of-the-line, motorized, all-terrain vehicles for a half-day tour (about 4-6 hours) or a backcountry full-day tour for about 8 hours of breathtaking scenery and the chance to spot some of the local wildlife.

 Wildlife

 The wildlife to be seen in Yellowstone is simply unmatched.
 North America’s largest land mammal, the bison, calls Yellowstone home.
 Other park behemoths include moose, bighorn sheep, and bears -- of both the black and grizzly variety.
 Wolves are gaining more of a foothold in the park year after year, helping stabilize a burgeoning elk population.
-Wildlife tour guides are informative and entertaining, with an added bonus of knowing the safest way to see as many of these amazing animals as possible.
+Wildlife tour guides are informative and entertaining, with the bonus of knowing the safest way to see as many of these amazing animals as possible.
 With its unparalleled population of mammals in the lower 48, you’re sure to make some great memories.
 For the particularly rugged, check out multi-day wildlife tours.
 You’ll camp in the backcountry overnight with an experienced guide.
 This is an unforgettable opportunity to track and observe wolves and bears deep in the heart of Yellowstone.
-This kind of tour usually runs May through October, when days are warm but nights can get down into the 20℉ range.
+This kind of tour usually runs from May through October, when days are warm, but nights can get down into the 20℉ range.

 Grand Teton National Park

-You absolutely do not want to miss Grand Teton while visiting Jackson Hole and Yellowstone!
+You do not want to miss Grand Teton while visiting Jackson Hole and Yellowstone!
 Panoramic views from Signal Mountain, shimmering lakes, and adventurous hiking trails await you.
-From the end of May to the end of October, there are plenty of tours to choose from: half-day bus rides, sunrise and sunset excursions (best for seeing wildlife!), and full-day guided hiking adventures filled with breathtaking mountain views and miles of rivers and lakes.
-From June to September you can take a scenic boat cruise through Jenny Lake, which is nestled at the bottom of the Grand Tetons mountain range and fed by Cascade Canyon.
-It’s a great option for those that would like to keep a guided tour short (it’s only about an hour).
+From the end of May to the end of October, there are plenty of tours to choose from: half-day bus rides, sunrise, and sunset excursions (best for seeing wildlife!), and full-day guided hiking adventures filled with breathtaking mountain views and miles of rivers and lakes.
+From June to September, you can take a scenic boat cruise through Jenny Lake, which is nestled at the bottom of the Grand Tetons mountain range and fed by Cascade Canyon.
+It’s a great option for those who would like to keep a guided tour short (it’s only about an hour).
+Don’t forget about winter tours!
+Hop on a snowmobile or load up in a luxury van for a snow-covered outbound adventure.
+This is a great way to skip the summer crowds and witness the peaks of the Grand Tetons in icy glory.
+Great herds of elk gather in the National Elk Refuge in Jackson, coming down to the plains after a summer spent in the mountains.

 Yellowstone